Dmitry Medvedev

 Medvedev was elected president in the 2008 election.
-He was regarded as more liberal than his predecessor, Vladimir Putin, who was also appointed prime minister during Medvedev's presidency.
-Medvedev's top agenda as president was a wide-ranging modernisation programme, aiming at modernising Russia's economy and society, and lessening the country's reliance on oil and gas.
-During Medvedev's tenure, the New START nuclear arms reduction treaty was signed by Russia and the United States, Russia emerged victorious in the Russo-Georgian War, and recovered from the Great Recession.
-Medvedev also launched an anti-corruption campaign, despite later being accused of corruption himself.
+He was seen as more liberal than his predecessor Vladimir Putin, who was prime minister in Medvedev's presidency.
+Medvedev's agenda as president was a wide-ranging modernisation programme, aimed at modernising Russia's economy and society, and lessening the country's reliance on oil and gas.
+During Medvedev's tenure, the United States and Russia signed the New START nuclear arms reduction treaty.
+In addition to overseeing Russia's recovery from the Great Recession, his presidency also witnessed the 2008 Russian invasion of Georgia.
+Medvedev also launched an anti-corruption campaign, yet was later being accused of corruption himself.

 He served a single term in office and was succeeded by Putin following the 2012 presidential election.
-Medvedev was then appointed by Putin as prime minister.
-He resigned along with the rest of the government on 15 January 2020 to allow Putin to make sweeping constitutional changes; he was succeeded by Mikhail Mishustin on 16 January 2020.
-On the same day, Putin appointed Medvedev to the new office of deputy chairman of the Security Council.
+Putin then appointed Medvedev as prime minister.
+He resigned along with the rest of the government on 15 January 2020 to allow Putin to make sweeping constitutional changes and was succeeded by Mikhail Mishustin on 16 January 2020.
+Putin appointed Medvedev the same day to the new office of deputy chairman of the Security Council.

-In the views of some analysts, Medvedev's presidency did seem to promise positive changes, both at home and in ties with the West, signaling "the possibility of a new, more liberal period in Russian politics"; however, he later seemed to adopt increasingly radical positions.
+To some analysts, Medvedev's presidency seemed to promise positive changes both at home and in ties with the West, signaling "the possibility of a new, more liberal period in Russian politics".
+However, since the prelude to the Russian invasion of Ukraine, he has adopted increasingly hawkish and anti-Western positions.
+Observers both domestically and internationally suggested that the break with past rhetoric was Medvedev attempting to change his public image as a moderate subordinate to Putin.
+He is considered by many sources to be a potential successor of Putin.